Our Programs

 Phase 1

-Introduction to social entrepreneurship: Understanding the principles and basics of creating solutions to solve social injustices.
+• Introduction to social entrepreneurship: Understanding the principles and basics of creating solutions to address social injustices.

 Phase 2

-Identifying and refining a social problem: How to identify a social injustice and focus on a specific cause or consequence for your venture.
+• Identifying and refining a social problem: Selecting a social or environmental injustice to focus on, and a root cause or consequence to address.

-Customer discovery and human-centered design: How to interview or survey others’ effectively to understand their needs.
+• Customer discovery and human-centered design: How to interview or survey others effectively to effectively understand the issue from their point of view.

 Phase 3

-Prototyping and designing pilot projects: Learning how to create and design solutions.
+• Prototyping and designing pilot projects: Learn to design viable approaches.

 Phase 4

-Launching your project: Bringing your idea to life with a pilot project.
+• Launching your project: Bring your idea to life with a pilot project - a smaller version of your venture to gather feedback and improve.

 Phase 5

-Planning for the future: Budgeting and long-term planning to ensure continued growth and success of your social venture after our programs.
+• Planning for the future: Prepare a budget and long-term plan to ensure continued growth and success of your social venture after our programs.

 Learning Outcomes